ethangil1/Handouts/help session/week3/README.md

 via coding problems

 For this course, we are teaching that *every* method they write, should be tested!
-The tests should be fun before writing other methods, which often means setting up code to run tests first.
+The tests should be run before writing other methods, which often means setting up code to run tests first.